rladstaetter/LogoRRR/BuildInstructions.md

 Currently, those files are generated / checked in under src/main/native-image/<os>/, and via a maven configuration they are placed in the right place needed for native-image.
 Like this the project can be build on multiple platforms via

-    mvn package
+    mvn clean install

 Implicitly, maven package will call `gluonfx:build` and create a binary executable.
-(On Windows the binary will be packed via [UPX](https://upx.github.io) to reduce the file size considerably.)